m3sserschmitt/MakeFile-Creator/README.md

 You have to create a configuration file.
 For the first time it's good to let MakeFile-Creator to automatically generate configuration for you.

-`python3 -m makefile-creator`
+`python3 -m makefile_creator -config`

-If there is no `mfc.config.json` file in current working directory, then a new one will be created.
+A new `mfc.config.json` file will be created in current working directory.

 File content should be something like this:

 ```
 {
   "TARGET": "my_project",
-  "CC": "g++",
+  "CC": "gcc",
+  "LD": "gcc"
   "C_FLAGS": [
-    "-Wall",
-    "-c"
+    "-c",
+    "-Wall"
   ],
   "LD_FLAGS": [],
   "EXTENSIONS": [